Outburn-IL/foob-docs/fume-tester.md

 ## FUME HL7v2 plugin

 FUME HL7v2 plugin is a web application that runs on the InterSystems IRIS web server.
-The application allows users to design and test HL7v2 to FHIR conversion using FUME Plugin integrated with FUME.
+The application allows users to design and test HL7v2-to-FHIR conversions using the FUME Plugin integrated with FUME.

 The application is available at the following URL:
 * /csp/healthshare/{namespace}/fume/index.html